 How to Dispose of Your Christmas Tree

 Whether you’re in a small town or a big city, there are options for recycling your real Christmas tree.
 Most of the time, you’ll find choices like: curbside pick-up, tree drop-off locations, or yard waste (chop up the tree and put it in the dumpster for collection day).
 Check with your local recycling center for programs available in your community.

-Of course, the first thing you’ll want to do is take off all holiday decorations and ornaments, paying special attention to any pieces of tinsel left behind.
+Of course, the first thing you’ll want to do is take off all holiday decorations and Christmas ornaments, paying special attention to any pieces of tinsel left behind.
 If you want to dispose of your tree with less cleanup, consider using a Christmas tree disposal bag.

 Major cities like New York City ask you to bid “fir-well” to your live tree and bring it to the Department of Sanitation between January 2nd and 12th, where they will compost it and use the chips for the City’s parks, gardens and public spaces.

 NYC hosts a “Mulchfest” every year, where you can bring your tree and watch it get chipped into mulch, showing you exactly the type of positive environmental impact you’re making when you choose to recycle your tree.
 They do, however, ask that you do not put your tree in a plastic bag for more eco-friendly recycling.

 Many Home Depot stores provide free-drop off for your real tree.
 They will hire a company to chip the trees to mulch.
 They also advertise that you can rent or buy a wood chipper from them and mulch your tree yourself.

 Caution!: Never burn a real tree.
 A real Christmas tree contains high levels of creosote, which can cause a chimney or flue fire.
 The dry needles can also catch fire and spread more quickly than anticipated, so it is not recommended to burn a tree outside either.